jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ping 10.0.0.7 source lo0
 ping fc00:0:7::1 source lo0
 ```
-If nothing shows up on the tcpdump output try tcpdumping on xrd02-xrd06 or xrd04-xrd05 link:
+If nothing shows up on the tcpdump output try tcpdumping on the xrd02-xrd06 or xrd04-xrd05 link:
 ```
 ./tcpdump.sh xrd02-xrd06
 ./tcpdump.sh xrd04-xrd05
 ```
 Eventually pings should show up as tcpdump output.
-We should see SR-MPLS labels on IPv4 pings something like this:
+We should see SR-MPLS labels on IPv4 pings, something like this:
 ```
 cisco@xrd:~/SRv6_dCloud_Lab/util$ ./tcpdump.sh xrd04-xrd05
 sudo tcpdump -ni br-1be0f9f81cbd